In Kyrgyzstan, the yurt is a pivotal part of both the nation's past and present.Read more...

 Another circular route through Kyrgyzstan that requires a little more time, say three weeks, is to follow the above itinerary as far as Naryn and then travel the rough road west to Kazarman, perhaps visiting Saimaluu-Tash (late July to early September only).
 From Kazarman, arrange transport south to Jalal-Abad and spend a night here before continuing to Osh.
 Then spend a night or two in Osh, visiting sights in the city and around, before flying back to Bishkek.

 A further possibility (with the caveat given above) is to miss out Lake Issyk-Kul altogether and travel due south from Bishkek towards Osh, making a detour west of the main trunk road towards Lake Sary-Chelek and/or on to the east to visit the Arslanbob region, before continuing south to Jalal-Abad and Osh.

 There will be other visitors, passing through Kyrgyzstan as part of a longer overland route, who have a little more time at their disposal and can probably afford to be more flexible.
 Traversing Kyrgyzstan between Kazakhstan or Uzbekistan and China to the east, or Tajikistan to the south, allows much to be seen with a carefully planned route – although potential problems with closed border crossings should be checked thoroughly beforehand.

 A month in the country should allow time to visit most of the places mentioned above.
 The best approach is to work out where you most want to go and, given the time available, try and plan the most obvious route connecting them.
-Kyrgyzstan does not have a very comprehensive or well-maintained road network, although it is slowly improving.
+Kyrgyzstan does not have a very comprehensive road network, although it has noticeably improved in recent years.
 Nor does it have a flawless public transport system, but with a spirit of adventure and a bit of luck you should get there eventually.
 Much time can be saved on circular tours by flying one-way; flights between Osh and Bishkek are inexpensive, regular and reasonably reliable.